-Demand for mortgages by Ontario home buyers and Canadians declines when jobs and business loans are in short supply.
-Potential buyers and business owners locked out of residential or commercial mortgages by financial uncertainty are now back in the property market.
+Demand for mortgages by Ontario home buyers and Canadians can decline when jobs and business loans are in short supply.
+That leaves potential buyers and business owners locked out of residential or commercial mortgages flooding back into the property market in more prosperous times.

-As home buying heats up, that places pressure on the Bank of Canada to raise the overnight interest rate mortgage lenders rely on to set their own.
+As home buying heats up, so does pressure on the Bank of Canada to raise the overnight interest rate mortgage lenders rely on to set their own.
 A resurging economy keeps Ontario (and Canada) working.
 When interest rates go up, mortgage lenders need reassurance borrowers can qualify for new or continued financing.

 The OFSI’s “B-20” stress test is not tied to the price of housing, as home owners and buyers outside hot markets with escalating prices like Toronto or Vancouver might hope.
 Instead, the test targets risk taking by mortgage lenders.

 In fact, high ratio lenders like CMHC, Genworth (now Sagen), and Canada Guaranty have required a mandatory stress test for real estate mortgages for insured borrowers (those with the lowest down payments) since 2018.

 The new rules introduced a stress test for low ratio, uninsured mortgages for the first time.
 Buyers or owners with 20% or more down for a mortgage now have to show they can afford their payments if rates climb when they renew in future.

 Predictably, how the stress test impacted the demand for real estate is to reduce buyers’ purchasing power.
 Keeping prospective and current home owners from borrowing more than they can afford in higher interest rate scenarios stabilizes the mortgage market.